The video experts blog

 Starting a few years ago, young millennials (ages 14-25) began watching more video on digital devices than on television.
 That was a watershed moment for the streaming video industry, and that momentum continues today.
 Digital video is the rising star of the entertainment world, and video streaming solutions are an integral part of that boom.

 Each is a powerful platform built for live streaming video.
-However, there are significant differences among these three platforms as well.
+However, there are significant differences between these three platforms as well.
 Features, price, target audience, usability, and customer support all vary widely, and we’ll review each of those categories in our comparison below.

 We’ll start with a quick introduction to Online Video Platforms (OVP).
 That way, you can approach the video streaming solutions comparison that follows with all the information you need.

 What job does your OVP need to do?

-Before comparing any video streaming services, you should first identity what you need it for.
+Before comparing any video streaming services, you should first identify what you need it for.
 Another way to phrase this question: what job does your OVP do for you?

 In this case, you’ll want to consider the CDN (Content Delivery Network) that your video platform uses.
 Any CDN needs to have the capacity and the geographic layout to deliver video when and where it’s needed.